 Alive, alive, alive forevermore!
 My Jesus is alive, alive forevermore!
-Alive, alive forevermore!
+Alive, alive, alive forevermore!
 My Jesus is alive forevermore!
 Sing Halleluiah, sing halleluiah!
 My Jesus is alive, alive forevermore!
 Sing Halleluiah, sing halleluiah!
 My Jesus is alive!

-- 2. Read this verse from the Bible: "He is not here; for he has been raised" (Matthew 28: 6a).
+- 2. Read this verse from the Bible: "He has been raised" (Matthew 28: 6b).
 Encourage the children to memorize it. - 3.
 Collect the offering while singing an appropriate song. - 4.
-Say the closing prayer: Dear God, thank you for teaching us again today.
-Help us to do right always.
-Help us to tell the truth always, especially about the good news that Jesus lives.
+Say the closing prayer: Dear God, thank you for the lessons we have learned today.
+Help us to tell the truth always, especially about the good news that Jesus is alive.
 May Jesus be seen in us always.
 In His name we pray.
 Amen.